How to Migrate Exchange 2019 to Office 365 Using 5 Different Techniques

 Service Benefits of Microsoft 365 That Entice Users to Migrate Exchange 2019 to Office 365

-So, to execute a successful migration from On-premise to Cloud you have to choose a convenient method.
+Now, in order to execute a successful migration from Exchange 2019 On-premise to Office 365, you have to choose a convenient method.

 How to Decide Which Method Use to Migrate Exchange 2019 to Office 365?